reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 Inside **haproxy.cfg** we have four sections: global, defaults, frontend and backend.
 Parameters inside 'global' section are process-wide and often OS-specific.
 They are set once and generally do not change.
-The section 'defaults' set all default configuration for all sections, 'frontend' specified how to deal with incoming connections and 'backend' contains the set of servers that are ready to accept requests.
+The section 'defaults' set all default configuration for all sections, 'frontend' specifies how to deal with incoming connections and 'backend' contains the set of servers that are ready to accept requests.
+Change the 'backend' section by adding one or more Domain Registry IP addresses.
-Haproxy is can be heavily configurated.
+Haproxy can be heavily configurated.
 Take a look [here](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#1).

 #### How to run the base configuration